-Landing points to submarine cable to Europe
+Landing points to submarine cables to Europe

 Norway •

 Sweden •

 Finland •

 Russia •

 Figure 8.1 shows that on the global scale the BIN area has no direct international subsea fibre cables connecting it to the USA or Asia.
 The lines on the map show the routes of the cables and territories they connect.
 As of early 2017, there are approximately 428 submarine cables in service around the world(7).
 The total number of cables is constantly changing as new cables enter service and older cables are decommissioned.
 Historically, these cables were built as commercial projects financed by private enterprises rather than governments.
-Most of long-distance subsea cables have landing points in Sweden.
-The BIN area has no direct subsea cables to the USA or Asia; the existing cables are connected to the southern parts of Nordic capital cities.
+The BIN area has no direct subsea cables to the USA or Asia; Direct transatlantic data traffic proceeds through 12 cable systems connecting regions in North America to Denmark, Netherlands, Germany, United Kingdom, Ireland, France, Spain and Portugal.
 Major subsea cables that connect Finland, Sweden and Norway with the rest of the world have interconnects in continental Europe, which introduces latency into data traffic.
+All landing points for these cables are in the south of Norway, Sweden, Finland and none in the BIN area; South Sweden has the highest number of landing points for these cables to continental Europe.